DePhoegon/delbase-forge/README.txt

 = setup around enabling any missing blocks of that set.

 - Color Swapping
-= typeselector used to call the color logic with a set of blocks, and is divided into types = blockDye used to call the type selector with the  6 varying times.
+= type selector used to call the color logic with a set of blocks, and is divided into types = blockDye used to call the type selector with the  6 varying times.
-== axis, slabs, stairs, walls, generalblocks, gravity.
+== axis, slabs, stairs, walls, general blocks, gravity.
 ==~ Based on practical  differences in placement information & where they are in java classes.
 == uses array sets to catch & use built in vanilla Minecraft blocks without doing a catch-all with something vast (Blocks catching Slabs, stairs, rotated pillars, as well as general blocks)
 == Used of a interchanging & versatile color swap based on Built in MC colors & MC color mixing, allowing for leaving out of colors of a set

+- Fence / Fence Gate
+= Created NodeJS JSON maker for fences, and fence gates

 -Minor Fixes
 = Modified dried_kelp texture for walls, removed band